idaholab/moose/modules/doc/content/getting_started/installation/install_peacock.md

 ```

 !alert note
-When ever you wish to run Peacock, it will be necessary to activate this environment.
+Whenever you wish to run Peacock, it will be necessary to activate this environment.